vimorra/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/11-blue-green.md

 As part of the blue green deployment there is also a dedicated public DNS zone to register the 3 hostnames required to implment the pattern:
 - Public facing hostname, the one used by the end users of the workloads/apps hosted into the clusters
-- blue cluster hostname, that is dedicated fot the internal validation
+- blue cluster hostname, that is dedicated for the internal validation
-- green cluster hostname, that is dedicated fot the internal validation
+- green cluster hostname, that is dedicated for the internal validation

 The blue/green deployment can be summarized in 5 steps:
 1. T0: Blue Cluster is On, this means: